-Affiliate marketing is an incredible business model.
+Affiliate marketing is an awesome business model.

 Not only does it allow practically anyone to create a substantial income online, but the process of getting your business rolling is incredibly simple when you break it down.